+- Hispanics can be of any race.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
 Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Low Income" includes households with incomes earning up to twice the poverty threshold, "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.
+"Very Low Income" includes households with incomes just above the FPL, earning up to twice the poverty threshold; the first thing with defined poverty status; "Low Income" includes households with incomes just above the FPL, earning up to twice the poverty threshold; the first thing with the first thing w "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.